martyfouts/change-mode-menu/README.md

+# Deprecated
+This repository is now deprecated.
+The examples apply to Blender versions 3.x.
+It has not been tested on newer versions of Blender.

 This Blender Add-on is a replacement for the CTRL-TAB mode change menu in the 3D Viewport.
 It is invoked by CTRL-W (can be changed in preferences keymap).